revl/docker-reuse/README.md

 ## Overview

 `docker-reuse` is a tool for building and publishing Docker images.
 It has two related and complementary purposes:

 1. Make the image content-addressable by tagging it with a fingerprint computed from the sources referenced in the Dockerfile.

+    As a result, the image tag never changes unless the sources have changed, and so Kubernetes (or another orchestration system) won't have to restart the containers that use that image.

 2. Save time and resources by bypassing the lengthy build and push operations if not a single source has changed.

+    This performance improvement is less significant for the local Docker builds, which are relatively fast if the sources did not change.
+However, for the environments where Docker layer caching is not available (like Google Cloud Build), knowing when it is safe to skip the entire build can be an enormous time-saver.

 Here's how `docker-reuse` works: